 Diamondback terrapins are fairly docile turtles that are generally willing to be handled (though they may nip if they feel threatened).
 During the day they enjoy basking in the sun (or under a heat lamp), often in social groups.
 They are rather messy eaters, and will often dump their food bowls to enjoy eating when and wherever they choose.

 Pet terrapins require brackish (slightly salty) water in captivity just as they do in the wild.
 Some owners of captive born Diamondbacks have also had success keeping their turtles in freshwater.
 Some owners who keep captive terrapins in freshwater end up switching to brackish water when their turtle ends up with health problems.

 Since they're aquatic turtles, diamondback terrapins need a tank that is filled with brackish water that's deep enough for the turtles to swim and dive comfortably.
 They'll also, however, need a wide, flat place to get out of the water and on dry land.
 Look for a 75 gallon or larger tank that will allow your turtle to dive and swim and add a large flat rock or another surface for comfortable basking.
 While many owners use fish tanks for their diamondbacks, any large waterproof container will do—provided that the diamondbacks can't climb out, and other pets or objects can't climb or fall in.

 Water filtration is crucial to a diamondback terrapin's environment.
 Dirty water will lead to skin and shell problems including shell rot.
 There are a variety of submersible, canister, and traditional water filters that you can choose from.

 Crushed coral is recommended for the bottom of the tanks.
 It serves a dual purpose as both a substrate and a calcium supplement.
-Diamondback terrapins like to munch on the coral and they benefit from the added calcium in their diet and the natural wear they get to their beaks from eating it.
+Diamondback terrapins like to munch on the coral and they benefit from the added calcium in their diet and the natural wear to their beaks they get from eating it.

 Light and Heat